 As long as the mortgage, taxes and condo fees are paid regularly and on time, a Homestead declaration means:

 - A creditor can not auction your home if any of the following people live there:

-- family members who live in your home, and
+- Family members who live in your home, or

 - Even after you die, the homestead protection still protects these people.

 - Your spouse does not have to have his or her name on the title of the home to be protected.

 - If your family members have debts, creditors cannot sell your home to get money.
 Your family inherits the homestead protection while they are living in your home.

 In Massachusetts a $125,000 homestead protection is automatically on your home.
 You do not have to file anything to get the $125,000 homestead protection.
 That means if you have $125,000 or less in equity no one can force the sale of your house.

 You can protect up to $500,000 in equity in your home but you must file a declaration of homestead.

 - Go to the Registry of Deeds in the county where your property is located.
 Homestead declarations for mobile or manufactured homes are filed with the Registry of Deeds in the county where the home is located, even if there is no deed on record for land.